astrosonic/community-website/docs/tkawy.md

 * You will not be offered any certificate as a proof your experience
 * You will not be provided any measurable evaluation for your performance
 * You will not be presented any perks or gifts of any kind

+!!! tip "What we believe"
+    Open-source is a thankless job but there is certainly joy in giving to the community.
+We understand that you might get a good amount of money for the lines of code that you write here but rarely would you get to plan things the way you would want them to be.
+Here you are in total control of what you should do.